History of Broadacre

 1942 Sep 30th Conveyance Lady Edith Lizzie Curtis to John Woolman for £7,250

 1951 Lease of a field, from John Woolman to Shirley Cricket Club for 14 years from 1951 at £25 per annum.
-The club is now called Dorridge CC is in the Premier League and still leases the land at the same rental.
+The club is now called Dorridge CC is a top local club and still leases the land at the same rental.

-1973 Oct 9th John Woolman dies, estate passes to John F (Jack) Woolman.
-John G. Woolman & Enid Woolman come here to live.
-New greenhouses built and nursery moves from Olton Road, Shirley to the field by the cricket club and builds 5 large greenhouses which attract occasional cricket balls!
+1973 Oct 9th John Woolman dies, the estate passes to John F (Jack) Woolman who moves to Broadacre from Olton Road, Shirley, with his wife Enid Woolman and his elder son John G. Woolman.
+New greenhouses are built are and the nursery business moves to the field by the cricket club and builds 5 large greenhouses which attract occasional cricket balls!

 1990 The chrysanthemum business moves first to Evesham and then King’s Lynn.
 It then becomes part of Mr Fothergill’s and the nursery is now at Spalding and the offices at Newmarket.

 2001 Sep 17th Jack Woolman dies aged 82.

 2009 Aug 18th Charlye the other brother & Cecile Woolman his wife retire from teaching in Kuala Lumpur and return to Broadacre